 - wind/fresh breeze

 It’s a great idea to have windows open and plants within the house so as to mitigate the number of positive ions present in the home.
-Salt lamps also aid in producing negative ions!
-Salt lamps are hygroscopic meaning when heated they attract humidity/water (with time depending on the salt crystal your lamp should sweat) and result in the formation of a solution of Sodium Chloride (NaCl) and Water (H2O).
+Himalayan salt lamps also aid in producing negative ions!
+Himalayan salt lamps are hygroscopic meaning when heated they attract humidity/water (with time depending on the salt crystal your lamp should sweat) and result in the formation of a solution of Sodium Chloride (NaCl) and Water (H2O).
 Chloride naturally evaporates (with the heat this process occurs faster) and has a negative charge – it is a negative ion.
 In the air negative and positive ions being oppositely charged are attracted together, by this process odours, allergens and dust are eliminated from the air.
 This makes salt lamps a great alternative to harsh chemical deodorizers and cleaners which are often filled with perfumes, solvents and volatile organic compounds.
 Moreover, it makes them a great tool at removing and reducing seasonal and everyday allergens, making it easier to breathe, lowering the strain of harsh coughing and lightening the load placed on the immune system – simply clean the salt lamp off once a week so as to remove the unwanted particles.

 Apart from Himalayan Salt Lamps, negative ions can also be obtained through the use of a negative ionizer and ionic light bulbs.
 Negative ions aid in increasing health and balancing mood and energy levels.
 They support the body by regulating hormone levels, aid the mind and soul by lifting spirits and enhance positive vibrations in one’s living space.